paseo-network/paseo-action-submission/pas/PAS-10-Onboard-paras-coretime.md

 The expected flow for teams to onboard is the following:

+> The faucet might not be able to cover the onboarding cost (registration cost + coretime cost).
+If this affects you, please refer to [support section](#support).

 - Obtain some PAS tokens via its faucet: https://faucet.polkadot.io/
 - Reserve a ParaId and register your chain in Paseo: https://wiki.polkadot.network/docs/learn-guides-coretime-parachains#reserve-paraid
 - Obtain some coretime: https://wiki.polkadot.network/docs/learn-guides-coretime-parachains